-From Brittany on May 17th, 2011 in Air Conditioning & Heating
+From Engineering on May 17, 2011 in Air Conditioning & Heating

 It should come as no surprise to you that we’re picky about our contractors.
 CalFinder ensures accreditation on multiple levels before certifying pros, and expects that they, in turn, are selective in choosing remodeling products and equipment for your home.

 But to what extent?
 I decided to do a little digging and find out which air conditioning and heating brands our contractors use most, and why.
 After all, the better the system, the more cash saved on energy bills.

 To see how much it costs to upgrade your own air conditioning system, click here.